HZcohort/DiNetxify/README.md

 - **significance_RR_col**: RR column.
 Default is `'RR_p_significance'`
 - **significance_binomial_col**: Binomial test column.
 Default is `'binomial_p_significance'`

-##### After trajectory analysis:
+##### After disease trajectory analysis:

-After trajectory analysis, we get a `trajectory_result` (`pd.DataFrame`) including temporal disease pairs.
-The details of result is shows in the pipeline.
-Additionally, alternative p-value adjustment methods can be implemented to enhance statistical rigor.
+After running the `DiseaseNetPy.disease_trajectory()` function, the result will be provided in a `pandas.DataFrame` format, which is identical to the `trajectory_result` obtained from the **one-step analysis** described earlier and will not be reintroduced here.
+At this stage, the significantly associated temporal disease pairs have been identified, collectively forming multiple disease trajectories.

+The following example code demonstrates how to apply different statistical methods for multiple hypothesis testing corrections.

 ```python
 # Redo p-value adjustment using False Discovery Rate (FDR) with other methods